14 Tips to Fall Asleep Faster and Sleep Better

 Contrary to popular belief, resting during the day for up to 30 minutes (after lunch) ensures better sleep at night.
 Do not sleep more than half an hour, because after that period you run the risk of falling into the deeper stages of sleep, making you feel dizzy upon waking and just wanting to go back to sleep.
 The afternoon will become very long.

 Sleep at least seven hours straight each night

-It is not yet clear how many hours a person needs to sleep each night.
+It’s not yet clear how many hours a person needs to sleep each night.
 Between 6 and 8 is good, but it all depends on your activities and needs.
-If you do not get enough sleep, the body will increase production of cortisol, so that you will suffer from increased stress.
-Also you will suffer insulin resistance and be more prone to getting diabetes.
+If you don’t get enough sleep, the body will increase production of cortisol, so you will suffer from increased stress and insulin resistance, making you more prone to getting diabetes.

 The bedroom, just for sleeping

 Reserve the bed for only two activities, sleep and sex.
 Everything else, do it in the corresponding environments.
 Eat in the dining room or in the kitchen, watch TV in the living room, work in the office, etc.

 That means having a good mattress, dark curtains to keep out sunlight, a soft tone in the paint on the walls, good heating or cooling, low noise levels, enough space, comfortable pajamas, etc.

 Better to have a cold room than a hot one